artefactual/atom-docs/user-manual/administer/settings.rst

 This setting will determine if the "card view" or the "table view" is the default view for the :term:`archival institution` browse page, when users first arrive on the page.
+By default in a new installation, this setting is set to "card."

 .. image:: images/repo-views.*
    :align: center